build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

-## The ‘open source’ projection
+## The ‘virtuous cycle' projection

+I love virtuous cycles.
+But, who doesn't?!

-To get Ockam's business model you need to understand open source ecosystems.
+To get Ockam's business model you need to understand the virtuous cycle open source ecosystems.

 "Open source?
 But how do you make money?!"
 I get this question a lot.
+The simple answer is that we create a virtuous cycle partnership with Ockam Inc, Ockam Open Source, and all sorts of Ockam Add-ons.

-For Ockam's take on open source and for why we love it, I recommend you [watch my presentation from Oktane 2020](https://www.ockam.io/learn/blog/oktane_2020_the_future_of_identity/).
-It all comes down to partnerships.
+For Ockam's virtuous-cycle take on open source, I recommend you [watch my presentation from Oktane 2020](https://www.ockam.io/learn/blog/oktane_2020_the_future_of_identity/).

 ![The Ockam ecosystem](./assets/open_source_ecosystem.png)